F1 Beginners Guide

 Pitstop-Strategies

-Pitstop Strategies are one of the most important Factors in modern F1 because cars become widely competitive and get bigger and bigger, making overtaking in general pretty hard.
+Pitstop Strategies are one of the most important factors in modern F1 because cars become widely competitive and get bigger and bigger, making overtaking in general pretty hard.

 So in order to avoid having to overtake everyone on the track or to at least make it much more comfortable, teams use different Pitstop-Strategies.